hihancioglu/baylan-kys/docs/onlyoffice.md

 - `ONLYOFFICE_JWT_ENABLED`: Controls JWT validation in the Document Server.
 Set to `true` to require JWTs.
 Defaults to `false`.
 - `ONLYOFFICE_JWT_SECRET`: Shared secret for signing JWT payloads.
 - `ONLYOFFICE_JWT_HEADER`: HTTP header name that carries the JWT.
 Defaults to `Authorization`.
+- `ALLOW_PRIVATE_IP`: Set to `true` to allow the Document Server to access private network resources such as the local MinIO service.